Ogle Larger-Than-Life Art at Sculpture Parks in the Hudson Valley

 356 George Sickle Road, Saugerties

 For more than 40 years, Opus 40 has showcased the harmony between art and nature in the Hudson Valley.
-Set just outside of central Saugerties, the artistic venue’s claim to fame is a 6.5-acre sculpture with a number of unique features, including 16 feet of subterranean pathways and a nine-ton monolith at the summit.
+Set just outside of central Saugerties, the artistic venue’s claim to fame is a 6.5-acre sculpture park with a number of unique features, including 16 feet of subterranean pathways and a nine-ton monolith at the summit.
 Visitors are free to traverse the three stories up to the top, then take in the incredible view of Overlook Mountain when they reach the peak.
-Also on the grounds, the Quarrying Museum, Fite Gallery, and hiking trails offer all-day entertainment.

 Pacem in Terris